translate/pootle/docs/server/cache.rst

         }
     }

-:ref:`Database caching <django:database-caching>` relies on a table in the main Pootle database for storing the cached data, which makes it suitable for multiprocessing servers, with the added benefit that the cached data remains intact after a server reboot (unlike memcached) but it is considerably slower than memcached.
+|Database caching|_ relies on a table in the main Pootle database for storing
+the cached data, which makes it suitable for multiprocessing servers, with the added benefit that the cached data remains intact after a server reboot (unlike memcached) but it is considerably slower than memcached.

 .. versionchanged:: 2.1.1